mrcnski/believeobey.live/_posts/2024-10-25-yeshua-taught-us-how-to-love.md

 %}

 {% include verse.html
-text="Only one is the lawgiver, who is able to save and to destroy.
-But who are you to judge another?" verse="James 4:12"
+text="For judgment is without mercy to him who has shown no mercy.
+Mercy triumphs over judgment." verse="James 2:13"
 %}

 When we judge too quickly, we become someone's accuser.
 I wonder, isn't it better to give someone the benefit of the doubt, for as long as possible?